Mortgages in Cyprus

 Which lenders offer mortgages for properties in Cyprus?

 Options are limited, as there are only a few major banks in Cyprus, including the Bank of Cyprus, Hellenic Bank, and AstroBank.
-Housing loans may also be available from other lenders, such as credit unions.
+Housing loans from other lenders, such as credit unions, may also be available.

-Your options may be further limited depending on whether you’re planning to buy in either North or South Cyprus (both regions have been deemed separate administrative territories since 1974), with the presence of international banks restricted in Northern Cyprus.
+Your options may be further limited depending on whether you’re planning to buy in North or South Cyprus (both regions have been deemed separate administrative territories since 1974).
+The presence of international banks is restricted in Northern Cyprus.

 Typical interest rates